jfcloutier/karma_system/design_notes/acting.md

 * Gives itself an intent (to impact the most felt experience), assigns it a priority, and experiences it as `relevant`
   * but only if it has none already
+  * then it makes a plan by either
-  * then it reuses an affordance for its intent and experienced its intent activation as `planned`
+    * reusing an affordance for its intent and experiencing its intent activation as `planned`
-  * or starts/continues building a plan for the intent
+    * or building a plan by sequencing directives
-    * until the intent is experienced as `planned`
+      * if the plan is a movement (all commands), the intent activation is experienced as `planned`
 * For each (relevant) directive for which it received a `planned` activation prediction, the CA
-  * starts/continues building a plan
-  * until the directive is experienced as `planned`
+  * reuses an affordance and experiences the directive's activation as `planned`
+  * or builds a plan if none exists
-* Executes the plan for its intent
+* If a plan is a movement (i.e. its directives are commands), and
-  * but only if its intent's activation is experienced as `planned`
+  * if the planned goal's activation is predicted as `executed`, or
-  * and until it experiences it as `executed`
+  * or the planned goal is an intent (necessarily experienced as `planned`),
+  * the movement is executed by
+    * requesting all commanded effector CAs to prepare actuations
+    * telling the body to execute prepared actuations at once
-* Executes the plan for each directive currently experienced as `planned` and predicted as `executed`
+  * the goal activation is experienced as `executed`
-  * until it experiences it as `executed`

 See [design note](../building_plans.md) on building plans.

 At the `assess` phase, a CA:

 * Determines if its intent is stale or no longer the most urgent
-  * If so, the CA abandons it and any plan it has for it
-* Determines if a plan for a directive is stale
-  * It is stale if no prediction about its goal was recently received (i.e no parent apparently cares anymore)
-* Determines the success or failure of previously executed plans
-  * Each plan built and executed by the CA is given a score (or its score is updated) from an assessment of its success, marking it as a more or less effective
-  * Effective plans are retained as affordances

-### Achieving a goal

-A CA receives and reacts to predictions about the activation of directives planned by a parent CA.

-If a directive activation is predicted as:

-* `relevant`
-  * If the directive does not correspond to a current experience,
-    * send a prediction error with actual value `not_relevant`
-  * Else experience the activation of the goal (which exists in the context of an intent) as `relevant`
-* `planned`
-  * If the CA has a plan, do nothing (the prediction is correct)
-  * Else if the directive does not correspond to a current experience
-    * send a prediction error with actual value `not_relevant`
-  * Else if the activation of the directive is experienced as `relevant`,
-    * start working on a plan or keep working on it (see below)
-    * send a prediction error with actual value `relevant`
-  * Else if the CA failed to build a working plan for the directive
-    * send a prediction error with actual value `failed`
-  * Else if the CA recently executed a plan to achieve the directive
-    * send a prediction error with actual value `executed`
-* `executed`
-  * If the directive activation is already experienced as `executed` do nothing
-  * Else if the directive no longer corresponds to a current experience
-    * send a prediction error with actual value `not_relevant`
-  * Else if the directive activation is experienced as `failed` (any planned sub-directive activation is observed to be failed)
-    * send a prediction error with actual value `failed`
-  * Else if the directive activation is experience as `planned`
-    * start or continue executing the plan for achieving the directive
-    * if the plan contains goals as directives
-      * predict to each umwelt CA an `executed` activation experience for each directive in the directive's plan
-    * if the directive's plan contains commands as sub-directives, i.e. it prescribes a "movement"
-      * execute the movement at once
-        * accumulate actuations per effector
-        * ready the body
-        * tell the body to execute all accumulated actuations
+  * If so
+    * the CA abandons the intent
+    * drops any plan it was building for it
+    * and forgets the intent's activation experience
+* Determines if a received directive is stale
+  * It is stale if no prediction about its activation was recently received (i.e no parent apparently cares anymore)
+  * If stale
+    * the CA drops any plan for it
+    * and forgets the directive's activation experience
+* Determines if a plan is stuck
+  * It is stuck if
+    * the plan's goal is experienced as `failed`
+    * or the plan is stale (it was created too many timeframes ago and never executed)
+  * If stuck,
+    * the plan is dropped
+    * and the plan's goal activation is now experienced as only `relevant`
+* Determine the effectiveness of affordances
+  * Add all executed plans to the CA's affordances (no duplication)
+    * A plan is executed if its goal activation is experienced as `executed`
+  * Update the score of all affordances
+    * Check goal achievement correlation for recently used affordances (keep maximum)
+      * 1/Distance between goal achievement and time of plan execution
+    * Most recently used affordances correlating most closely to goal achievement are rated highest
+      * They are still effective
+    * An executed plan is considered a most recently used affordance
+  * Drop executed plans

 ## Action-related states